 “Did anyone ever record his music one of them iPhone things?
 Surely, someone did.
 Lets put an add in the paper and see.”
 Roy Betterman said.

 The feeling the town had lost an important part of it seemed to be strong, sprinkled with a little guilt.

 Rose went through the funeral feeling good, and could not explain why.

 She took special note that old man Buckhead was sitting in the back by himself.
-She would stop and talk with him a bit.
-He might know a bit more Big John since the two of them were seen talking from time to time.
+She would stop and talk with him a bit after the service.
+He might know a bit more Big John than she did, since the two of them were seen talking from time to time.

 She looked at that simple coffin, what was left of Big John and wish she could hear him play, again.

 Of course, the town people felt Big John wanted that guitar in the box with him, so there it was.
 Someone said, “I bet it is still in tune.”

 “Maybe another time.
 Maybe another place, I can hear him again” she thought to herself.